 COAP collects clinical data abstracted from medical records for every percutaneous cardiac intervention (PCI) and adult cardiac surgery (ACS) performed in our member hospitals.
 To reduce cost burdens on hospitals, COAP has aligned data collection with the American College of Cardiology for PCI data, and with the Society of Thoracic Surgeons for adult cardiac surgery data.
 This clinical data is analyzed to identify key metrics with significant variation across the region, particularly in metrics with high patient impact.
 These metrics, COAP Quality Indicators, are tracked, publicly reported, and targeted for regional quality improvement.
-A list of current Quality Indicators can be found in the Members Area.
+A list of current Quality Indicators can be found here.

 To support regional quality improvement, COAP identifies high performing providers and invites them to share their practices at in-person and web based meetings.